danschlz/danschulz.github.io/books.md

 - Ward-Perkins, _The Fall of Rome_
 - Caesar, _The Civil War_
 - Goldsworthy, _Caesar: Life of a Colossus_
+- Liddell Hart
-- Liddell Hart, _Scipio Africanus: Greater than Napoleon_
+  -_Scipio Africanus: Greater than Napoleon_
-- Liddell Hart, _Why Don't We Learn from History?_
+  -_Why Don't We Learn from History?_
 - Roberts, _Napoleon: A Life_
 - McCullough, _1776_
 - Kershaw, _Hitler_
 - Snyder, _Bloodlands: Europe Between Hitler and Stalin_
 - Johnson, _Churchill_
 - Churchill, _My Early Life: 1874-1904_
+- Perlstein
-- Perlstein, _Before the Storm: Barry Goldwater and the Unmaking of the American Consensus_
+  -_Before the Storm: Barry Goldwater and the Unmaking of the American Consensus_
-- Perlstein, _Nixonland: The Rise of a President and the Fracturing of America_
+  -_Nixonland: The Rise of a President and the Fracturing of America_
+- Caro
-- Caro, _The Path to Power_
+  -_The Path to Power_
-- Caro, _Means of Ascent_
+  -_Means of Ascent_
 - Yergin, _The Prize_
 - Anderson, _Lawrence in Arabia_
 - Durant, _The Lessons of History_

 **Philosophy** <a name="philosophy"></a>
+- Nietzsche
-- Nietzsche, _Twilight of the Idols_
+  -_Twilight of the Idols_
-- Nietzsche, _Ecce Homo_
+  -_Ecce Homo_
 - Hofstadter, _Godel, Escher, Bach_
 - Palaver, _Rene Girard's Mimetic Theory_
-- Popper, _Selections_
+- Popper
+  -_Selections_
-- Popper, _The Poverty of Historicism_
+  -_The Poverty of Historicism_
 - Strauss, _Persecution and the Art of Writing_
 - Cowen, _Stubborn Attachments_
 - Machiavelli, _The Prince_
-- Durant, _The Story of Philosophy_
+- Durant_The Story of Philosophy_
 - Dennett, _Intution Pumps_

 **Biography / Memoir** <a name="biography"></a>